-Reich: Sextet, Clapping Music, Music for Pieces of Wood [digital download]
+Reich: Sextet, Clapping Music, Music for Pieces of Wood [download]

 Catalogue Number LSO5073

 James Mallinson producer

 Classic Sound Ltd engineering, editing, mixing & mastering

 Recorded live in DSD, at the Barbican on the 30th October 2015

 FLAC stereo 24 bit 96 kHzTotal playing time 43m 03s

 Performance: ***** Recording: ***** ‘The performances and the recorded sound are so outstanding…Unreservedly recommended.’